Chapter 68

 Translation

-The good warrior does not rely on martial force.
-The good fighter does not give way to anger.
-The one who is good at overcoming the enemy does not contend.
-The one who is good at employing others places himself beneath them.
+The good warrior takes no pride in force.
+The good fighter stirs no anger.
+The good victor does not contend with the enemy.
+The good commander places himself beneath his men.
 This is called the De of non-contention.
 This is called the power of employing others.
-This is called matching Heaven.
-The ultimate since antiquity.
+This is called matching Heaven — the highest since antiquity.

 Word Notes